-Once it is decided that child needs a liver transplant, your will be referred to a transplant centre.
-Transplant team, which usually includes surgeons, pediatric liver specialist, transplant coordinator, dietitians and psychiatrist, will evaluate the child and donor to make sure that your child is healthy enough to have surgery.
+Once it is decided that child needs a liver transplant, you will be referred to a transplant center.
+The transplant team, which usually includes surgeons, pediatric liver specialists, transplant coordinators, dietitians, and psychiatrists, will evaluate the child and donor to make sure that your child is healthy enough to have surgery.

-Child and donor will be further evaluated by blood tests, imaging and if required biopsy.
-The transplant team will provide you with all the information and support needed before and after transplant.
-Simultaneously donor also will be evaluated.
+The child and donor will be further evaluated by blood tests, imaging, and if required biopsy.
+The transplant team will provide you with all the information and support needed before and after the transplant.
+Simultaneously donors also will be evaluated.

 While waiting for a transplant, the child should be kept healthy and fit with a special focus on nutrition.

 In the operating room, the child is given anesthesia, which will continue throughout the operation.
 After giving cut on the belly damaged liver is removed.
 After taking part in the liver from the donor the new liver is placed.
 The cut, which was given in the belly, is closed by putting stitches.

 Liver transplant surgery lasts between 8 to 15 hours.

 After surgery, the child is shifted to the pediatric intensive care unit.
 Stay in ICU will depend on his or her condition and recovery.
 After recovery, the child is shifted to the room.
 Most children stay in the hospital between two to three weeks after surgery.
 During this time, the family is trained for taking care of the child.
 At the time of discharge, instructions will be given to the family, which should be strictly followed.